UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Barbara_Liskov_(2001).md

 stops and throws an exception—versus what they called the “resumption” model, which is where the procedure informs the caller of a problem, but then the caller is able to allow the procedure to continue running.
-I think PL/I has an exception mechanism like this.
+I think PLI has an exception mechanism like this.
 So I did a lot of work on assessing, and I came down on the side of termination, because resumption was so complex.